 - Operating Costs: By how much did you reduce operating costs and in what areas?

 - Recruitment: How many people did you interview or hire?
 Were you able to decrease the average time to hire?

 - Team Leadership: How many people did you lead?
 How many teams did you oversee?

-- Retention: By how much did you improve customer or team member retention?
+- Retention: By how much did you improve customer or team member retention or decrease turnover?

 - Engagement: By how much did you improve employee engagement?

 - Cost Per Conversion: By how much were you able to reduce cost per conversion?